 Potential risks and/or discomforts you could experience during this study include upsetting or distressing thoughts or feelings when answering questions related to sexual assault victimization and potential traumatic life events.
-If you feel upset during or after the study, you can contact [INSERT INSTITUTIONAL INSTITUTIONAL SPECIFIC INFORMATION.
+If you feel upset during or after the study, you can contact [INSERT INSTITUTIONAL SPECIFIC INFORMATION.
 EX: Safe Passage at (815) 756-5228 or their Crisis Text line at 815-393-1995.
-They are available 24 hours a day.]
+They are available 24 hours a day.
+Be sure to specify for each resource listed, whether it is a confidential resource, or if disclosing to them will trigger a Title IX report to the institution.]
 In addition, if you feel these topics will cause a trigger of a past negative situation, do not take the survey.
 The survey is not meant to cause anyone significant distress.